Notable People

 The documentary showed a family story, but also a research story

 Life According to Sam gave audiences a fuller frame.
-The film is not only about Berns as a charismatic teenager.
-It is also about what happens when a family refuses to let a diagnosis remain passive fate.
+The film follows Berns as a charismatic teenager and also shows what happens when a family refuses to let a diagnosis remain passive fate.

 That gives the story its unusual weight.
 Berns was funny, likable, and immediately memorable on camera, but the documentary also shows the machinery around him: clinical research, fundraising, advocacy, and the slow accumulation of knowledge that rare conditions require.